tremor-rs/tremor-www-docs/docs/workshop/examples/37_configurator/README.md

 # Configurator

-An application built using tremor (and the new [linked transports](../../../operations/linked-transports.md) feature new in 0.9) allowing for centralized configuration across services and their component nodes.
+An application built using tremor using the [linked transports](../../../operations/linked-transports.md) feature and the [qos::wal](https://docs.tremor.rs/tremor-query/operators/#qoswal) operator introduced in 0.9 and the [`$correlation`](https://docs.tremor.rs/operations/linked-transports/#correlation) feature introduced in 0.11, allowing for centralized configuration across services and their component nodes.

+The main task of the Configurator is to distribute config changes to a group of upstream tremor nodes running the [_Quota Service_](../36_quota_service/README.md).
+The config changes do not happen in an atomic or transactional fashion across all upstream nodes, but all valid configuration updates are persisted and retried until they succeed.
+The responses are aggregated from all the upstream nodes and bundled into a single event / HTTP response.

 This is an exploration project meant to push what we can do with the current tremor feature set and as such, there are/will be rough edges.